 Declaring bankruptcy is a major life decision that most people may not ever need to think about, but when harsh circumstances cause people to look at bankruptcy as a serious option, they will likely have a lot of questions.
 Below, we answer some of the most frequently asked questions about bankruptcy.

 In addition, Throop Law has recently implemented a new program for Chapter 7 debtors.
 This program allows a debtor to file a case with NO ATTORNEY FEE UP FRONT.
-The debtor can enter into a payment plan ($49 per week for a maximum of 49 weeks, until paid), which is reported to the 3 credit bureaus.
-This new option not only allows for a quick filing with only your costs to file paid up front ($375), but also starts rebuilding your credit before your case is even concluded!
+The debtor can enter into a payment plan, which is reported to the 3 credit bureaus.
+This new option not only allows for a quick filing, but also starts rebuilding your credit before your case is even concluded!

 This is HIGHLY unlikely.
 We can protect your home from adverse action, foreclosure, and unlawful detainer virtually 100% of the time.
 Keep in mind that this generally does not apply to matters already adjudicated in court on property that has already been foreclosed on.
 It is very important to contact a bankruptcy attorney as soon as possible if there is a pending foreclose action on your home.
 Do not wait until the last minute and think the attorney can perform a miracle by dropping everything to work on your case.
 The more time an attorney has to review and analyze your case, the better off you will be.